 When you click Generate you will be redirected to Options which is where you will find the Options Store.

-In the Options Store, you will be able to track the activity of your experiment as it ranks the offers and takeup in production, based on customer feedback.
+In the Options Store, you will be able to track the activity of your dynamic recommender as it ranks the offers and takeup in production, based on customer feedback.

-Add and configure your Experiment Graph and JSON
+Add and configure your dynamic recommenders Graph and JSON

 In Graph you will be able to view a graphical depiction of your options store set up.